-These 4 tips will help you have the best and brightest student nutrition program possible!
+These 4 tips will help you have the best and brightest Student Nutrition Program (SNP) possible!

-All food served to students as part of a Student Nutrition Program, must meet the nutrition standards in the Ministry of Children and Youth Services (MCYS) Student Nutrition Program Nutrition Guidelines (2016).
+All food served to students as part of a Student Nutrition Program, must meet the nutrition standards in the Ministry of Children, Community and Social Services (MCCSS) Student Nutrition Program Nutrition Guidelines (2016).

-If you need help in designing a menu that meets the guidelines, contact your local community SNP coordinator or public health unit Registered Dietitian (RD).
+If you need help in designing a menu that meets the guidelines, contact your local SNP lead agency.